GeminiWind/notes/Devops/container orchestration/kubernetes(k8s)/components/Service.md

 ### LoadBalancer

-- To support loadalancer in cloud
+- To support load balancer in cloud

 ```yaml